Nothing Like A Mystery To Calm My Nerves

 Nothing calms me down more than a mystery when I have a busy week.

-The other afternoon I got caught up and faced some rather stressful situations.
-The remedy to all of this would be to watch one of those mystery movies.

-One was playing that afternoon, so I decided to rearrange my schedule, enjoy the afternoon watching that mystery movie with a nice hot cup of coffee, and maybe adding an Apple Fritter to it makes it even more restful.
+One was playing that afternoon, so I decided to rearrange my schedule, enjoy the afternoon watching that mystery movie with a nice hot cup of coffee, and maybe adding an Apple Fritter to it.

-As I began watching this mystery, the first part is always the murder.
-So who was it that committed this murder?
-That is the detective’s job to ferret out the murderer.

-As these mystery movies begin, I like to guess who the real murderer is.
-I am usually wrong but don’t tell anybody, especially The Gracious Mistress of the Parsonage.

 Getting involved in the story, the detectives brought in one suspect they believed committed the crime.